IBM/kafka-quickstart-workshop/part1/README.md

 > tar -xzf kafka-2.7.0-src.tgz
 > cd kafka-2.5.1-src
 > gradle
-> ./gradlew assemble   # This command takes a few minutes to complete
+> gradle assemble   # This command takes a few minutes to complete
 ```

 This workshop assumes you are running a Unix-based platform like macOS or Linux and will use the scripts from the `bin` directory in the examples.
 If you are on Windows, use the scripts that are in the `bin/windows` directory.